HHS/simpler-grants-gov/documentation/decisions/adr/0010-front-end-framework.md

 ### Svelte or Sveltekit

 Svelte is a JavaScript, front-end compiler that turns declarative and easy to understand JavaScript code into highly efficient JavaScript code optimized for the browser.
-In contrast to the React framework, SvelteKit, uses a "compiler-first" approach to add server side rendering capabilities to Svelte, eliminating the need for a virtual DOM, improving performance, and reduces bundle size.
+In contrast to the React framework, SvelteKit, uses a "compiler-first" approach to add server side rendering capabilities to Svelte, eliminating the need for a virtual DOM, improving performance, and reducing bundle size.

 - **Pros**
   - Fast, performant, and very scalable